master-elise/rpi4_amp/README.md

 to this SD-card partition, as well as ``raspi4_freertos/Demo/CORTEX_A72_64-bit_Raspberrypi4/uart/uart.elf``.
 Unmount the SD-card (``sudo umount /mnt``).

-Launch the Raspberry Pi 4 fitted with this new SD-card: if all goes well the serial port (pins 8 and 10) shoud display the U-Boot prompt:
+Launch the Raspberry Pi 4 fitted with this new SD-card: if all goes well the serial port (pins 8 and 10) should display the U-Boot prompt:
 ```
 U-Boot 2025.04-rc1-00063-g2b1c8d3b2da4-dirty (Feb 04 2025 - 06:45:40 +0000)